annesophiegendron/fp_goodfood/README.md

 # User stories
 - User stories (main features/MPV):
 - User has to sign-in or log-in to see the content
-- User can click a recipe title to display a detailed recipe card (pictures + ingredients + time preparation)
+- User can click a recipe title to display a detailed recipe card
 - User can search a recipe by keywords (search box)
-- User can save as favorite a recipe using a button (favorite page)
+- User can save as favourite a recipe using a button (favorite page)
-- User can access to all of his/her favorite recipes gathered on one page
+- User can access to all of his/her favourite recipes

 ## View it live